ConnectedLib/course-in-a-box/modules/evaluation/_posts/2002-01-01-evaluation.md

 - Any partners who worked with you
 - Participants in the program, as well as their parents.
 - Other community members who are impacted by the initiative.
-- People who may want to participate in the future.
+- People who may want to participate in the future -- or who you want to participate in the future.

 Your stakeholders should be involved in the evaluation process—defining values, identifying essential measures, and collecting or providing data.
 They may have different perspectives on what the outcomes should be and ways to measure them.
 You may not be able to speak to every individual stakeholder, but try to get input from representatives of each group, at least.
 However, don’t fall into the trap of thinking you have to follow every recommendation from every group — as the saying goes, if you try to please everyone, you end up pleasing no one.
 The purpose of an evaluation is to inform a decision, not dictate the path forward.